makersacademy/takeaway-challenge/README.md

 ## Added inheritance

 To streamline my methods I have let the takeaway object inherit the #view_menu method from Menu and let the Order object inherit the #add method from takeaway.
-I've also used dependecy injection to create instances of menu and order in takeaway's #initialize method.
+I've also used dependency injection to create instances of menu and order in takeaway's #initialize method.
 Its #add method uses the decorator pattern to achieve polymorphism.

 ## Checking dishes